With the festive season just around the corner,

 Volvo XC60 Facelift

-Volvo has teased the XC60’s facelift for the Indian market, hinting that the launch of the updated model may be around the corner.
+Volvo has teased the XC60's facelift for the Indian market, hinting that the launch of the updated model maybe around the corner.
 The model will get a revised exterior design and some additional interior features.

 The 2.0-liter diesel engine in the current XC60 is expected to be replaced by a 2.0-liter four-cylinder petrol mill.
-The finer details of power output and transmission are likely to be revealed closer to the launch.
+The final details of power output and transmission are likely to be revealed closer to the launch.